dojo/framework/docs/en/styling/supplemental.md

     -   If specified, [the provided theme](/learn/styling/working-with-themes#writing-a-theme) will act as an override for any theme that the widget may use, and will take precedence over [the application's default theme](/learn/styling/theming-a-dojo-application#making-themeable-applications) as well as [any other theme changes made in the application](/learn/styling/theming-a-dojo-application#changing-the-currently-active-theme).
 -   `classes` (optional)
     -   described in the [Passing extra classes to widgets](/learn/styling/theming-a-dojo-application#passing-extra-classes-to-widgets) section.
+-   `variant` (optional)
+    -   returns the `root` class from the current theme variant.
+    -   should be applied to the widget's root

 ### Themeable widget example